population-research/uganda-covid/response/wber_response.md

 	than in the Central region judging from the percentage changes.
 	However, the first lockdown is still clearly heavily enforced in those three regions.
-	The pattern for the second lockdown enforcement is more mixed but, as we describe in the paper, there is still clear evidence of enforcement, even in more rural areas.
+	The pattern for the second lockdown enforcement is more mixed, but, as we describe in the paper, there is still clear evidence of enforcement, even in more rural areas.

 \clearpage
 \onehalfspacing